Fleury Abbey

 Fleury Abbey (Floriacum) in Saint-Benoît-sur-Loire, Loiret, France, founded in about 640, is one of the most celebrated Benedictine monasteries of Western Europe, and possesses the relics of St. Benedict of Nursia.
-Its site on the banks of the Loire has always made it easily accessible from Orléans, a center of culture unbroken since Roman times.
+The abbey is around 35km south-west of Orléans, and easily accessible by the River Loire in a time before easy road transport.
 In 2010, the abbey had over forty monks led by the abbot Etienne Ricaud.

 Abbo of Fleury (died 1004) a monk and abbot of Fleury was a theologian of wide-ranging intellect; his life was written by the chronicler Aimoin, also a monk of Fleury.
 Andrew of Fleury (writing c.
 1043) wrote Miracula sancti Benedicti.
 Hugh of Fleury (died after 1118) was a monk of Fleury known for his chronicles and other writings.